cybertraining-dsc/sp21-599-356/project/index.md

 ## 7. Conclusion

 From the results of this project, it can be seen that simplifying factors that have a significant impact shows better efficiency than combining various factors.
-For example, NG consumption tends to increase for heating in the cold weather.
-In addition, there is a lot of precipitation in the warm or hot weather, on the contrary, there is relatively little precipitation in the cold weather.
+For example, NG consumption tends to increase for heating in cold weather.
+In addition, there is much precipitation in warm or hot weather; on the contrary, there is relatively little precipitation in the cold weather.
 It can be seen that these seasonal elements show relatively high consistency for affecting prediction when those are used as training datasets.
 Also, the predictions are derived more effectively when the seasonal datasets are combined.

-However, in training set with 12 months duration, the last part of the scenario used the dataset combined with various factors, which seem to be not related to season, tends to match real data.
-Furthemore, when the training set is doubled on the same dataset, it can be seen that the differences between real and prediction graph is decreased than the result of smaller traing set.
-Based on this, it can be expected that the results could vary if a large amount of dataset with a longer period is used and the ratio of the training set is appropriately adjusted.
+However, in training set with a duration of twelve months, the last part of the scenario tends to match the actual data despite using the dataset combined with various factors that appears to be seasonally unrelated.
+Furthermore, when the training set is doubled on the same dataset, it can be seen that the differences between the actual and prediction graph are decreased than the result of a smaller training set.
+Based on this, it can be expected that the results could vary if a large amount of dataset with a more extended period is used and the ratio of the training set is appropriately adjusted.

 South Korea imports a large amount of its energy resources.
-Also, the plan for energy supply and demand is being made and operated through nation-led policies.
-Ironically, the government's plan also shows a sharp change in direction with recent environmental issues, and the volatility of demand in the energy market is greater than before.
+Also, the plan for energy demand and supply is being made and operated through nation-led policies.
+Ironically, the government's plan also shows a sharp change in direction with recent environmental issues, and the volatility of demand in the energy market is increasing than before.
 Therefore, methodologies for accurate forecasting of energy demand will need to be complemented and developed constantly to prepare for and overcome this variability.

 In this project, Forecasting NG demand and supply was carried out using various data factors such as weather and price that is relatively easily obtained than the datasets which are complex economic indicators or classified as confidential.
-Nevertheless, state-of-the-art deep learning methods show that it has the flexibility and potential to forecast NG demand through the tendency of the results that indicate a relativaly consistent with the actual data.
+Nevertheless, state-of-the-art deep learning methods show that it has the flexibility and potential to forecast NG demand through the tendency of the results that indicate a relatively consistent with the actual data.
 From this point of view, it is thought that the research on NG in South Korea should be conducted in an advanced form by utilizing various data and more specialized analysis.

 ## 8. Acknowledgments

-The author would like to thank Dr. Gregor von Laszewski for his invaluable feedback, continued assistance and suggestions on this paper, and Dr. Geoffrey Fox for sharing his expertise in Deep Learning and Artificial Intelligence applications throughout this Deep Learning Application: AI-First Engineering course offered in the Spring 2021 semester at Indiana University, Bloomington.
+The author would like to thank Dr. Gregor von Laszewski for his invaluable feedback, continued assistance, and suggestions on this paper, and Dr. Geoffrey Fox for sharing his expertise in Deep Learning and Artificial Intelligence applications throughout this Deep Learning Application: AI-First Engineering course offered in the Spring 2021 semester at Indiana University, Bloomington.

 ## 9. References